manushn/NaanMudhalvan/README.md

-# 📌 Project Name
+#📌 Project Name

-## Dynamic Image Slider
+Dynamic Image Slider

-### 📖 Description/Aim
+##📖 Description/Aim

-The Dynamic Image Slider is a reusable, responsive React.js component that automatically move through images with smooth CSS transitions and autoplay function.
-It was built using Vite for fast development and supports responsiveness across devices .
+The Dynamic Image Slider is a responsive and reusable web component built using HTML, CSS, and JavaScript.
+It automatically transitions through images with smooth animations and an autoplay feature.
+Designed with pure front-end technologies, it works seamlessly across all modern devices and browsers.

-This project can be easily integrated into any modern web application to showcase images in a visually good and interactive way.
+This project can be easily integrated into any website to display image galleries, portfolios, or product showcases in an attractive, interactive way.

-## ⚙️ Tech Stack
+##⚙️ Tech Stack

-  * React.js – Frontend library

-  * Vite – Development environment
+ * HTML5 – Structure and layout

-  * CSS3 – Styling and animations
+ * CSS3 – Styling and transition effects

-  * JavaScript (ES6+) – Logic and timer control
+ * JavaScript (ES6+) – Logic, timing, and user interaction

-## 🚀 Features
+🚀 Features

-  * Automatic image slider with interval-based transitions
+ * Automatic image sliding with timed transitions

-  * Smooth animations using CSS transitions
+* Smooth and customizable CSS animations

-  * Fully responsive design
+* Fully responsive layout for all screen sizes

-  * Lightweight and reusable React component
+* Lightweight and dependency-free (no external libraries)

-  * Easy to deploy on Vercel or similar hosting platforms
+* Simple integration into any web project